Polito-Software-Engineering-2-Group-10/ThesisManagement/frontend/README.md

 7. Navigation.jsx: page for identifying user's status.
 8. ProposalForm.jsx: page for format data of proposals.
 9. SearchForProposals.jsx: page for searching proposals with no/some filters.
-10. API.JSX: page for connecting to backend.
+10. API.jsx: page for connecting to backend.
 11. APP.jsx: page for routing all pages.